 I've written travel articles and children’s books that I’ve also illustrated with fabric appliqué, polymer clay and pen and ink.
-For many years I ghostwrote a popular psychic newsletter.
+For many years I ghostwrote a popular newsletter for a California psychic.

 IPAC Series in Public Management and Governance, University of Toronto Press (editing)